Fiori-Tracker/fiori-tracker.github.io/docs/features/apps.md

 # FT Applications

-## Overview
+## How it works

-With the help of the application "FT Applications," you can store the records of all your Fiori launchpad-enabled applications.
-The list of all apps stored in "FT Applications" serves as a directory of all applications in the project scope.
-Application records are kept as [Specification records](../specification-records.md) and referred to with an "App ID."
+With the help of the application `FT Applications`, you can store the records of all your Fiori launchpad-enabled applications.
+The list of all apps stored in `FT Applications` serves as a directory of all applications in the project scope.
+Application records are kept as [Specification records](../specification-records.md) and referred to with an `App ID`.
 The records serve as a single point of truth for application information in your project (project's "SAP Fiori library").
 A major benefit is having custom and extended app records in one central place.

 [![](res/apps.gif)](res/apps.gif)

-## Attributes of App Specification record
+### Attributes of App Specification record

 Fiori Tracker keeps the following attributes for an app entry: